 If equipment or tools are needed, an ownership agreement is completed and signed.
-Either the employee or the employer may own the tools or equipment.
+By agreement either the employee or the employer may own the tools or equipment.

-Job modifications are designed to encourage employers to modify jobs to retain or hire injured workers.
+Job modification is designed to encourage employers to modify jobs to retain or hire injured workers.
 If you qualify then use it or lose it.